FairAds/bulletproof-gadgets/interfaces/android/README.md

 ## Compilation instructions

- - Make sure the Android NDK is installed.
+ - Make sure the Android NDK version 22.7171670 is installed.
 Generate the architecture toolchains.
  - Link the toolchains to your Rust installation via your Cargo config file.
 Create a file `~/.cargo/config` if it doesn't exist, and place the following into it:
 ```toml
 [target.aarch64-linux-android]